PuddleSec/PuddleSec/README.md

 ---

 ### 🌱 Currently Exploring
-I'm currently expanding my knowledge in **digital forensics** and **vulnerability management**, focusing on effective incident response strategies to ensure healthcare systems' security.
+I'm excited to deepen my expertise in digital forensics and vulnerability management, concentrating on effective incident response strategies to enhance the security of healthcare systems!

 ---